 What to Do if Your Computer Sleeps Without Permission

-If your computer falls asleep after a brief period of inactivity, you may lose your job in the middle of the task.
+If your computer falls asleep after a brief inactivity, you may lose your job in the middle of the task.
 This problem may be even scarier than a PC showing signs of insomnia.
 But it’s easy to fix.

 Confirm That Your Computer is Sleeping